For more details contact:

 Through the years, the T2T/S2S alumni have inspired success in the classroom and impacted numerous students.
 The Teacher to Teacher/School to School Connection seeks out teachers that have developed and successfully used innovative teaching practices in their classrooms.
 As part of a layered network designed to improve student achievement and teacher leadership, these teachers called “Developers” work with the Foundation over the course of a school year to produce the Idea Catalog of Excellence in which their program is highlighted.
 Then, in the fall new Developers join with Developer alumni to present their innovative programs at the Idea Expo, engaging and connecting educators who desire to expand their knowledge and creativity in their classroom.

-All PreK-8 teachers from Polk and Hardee Counties are invited to attend the Teacher to Teacher Connection Idea Expo to network with both present and past Developers, learning more about their innovative instructional practices.
-Teacher to Teacher Developer Grants are worth $600 ($400 for classroom materials and $200 as a stipend for additional hours spent on development and publishing).
+All PreK-8 teachers from Polk’s public and charter schools are invited to attend the Teacher to Teacher Connection Idea Expo to network with both present and past Developers, learning more about their innovative instructional practices.
+Teacher to Teacher Developer Grants are worth $700 ($500 for classroom materials and $200 as a stipend for additional hours spent on development and publishing).
 In 2005 the School to School Program was added which allows teachers to develop a grant that focuses on a school-wide initiative.
-If selected, the grant is worth $1,000 ($800 for classroom materials and $200 as a stipend for additional hours spent on development and publishing).
+If selected, the S2S grant is worth $1,200 ($1,000 for classroom materials and $200 as a stipend for additional hours spent on development and publishing).

 The Teacher to Teacher/School to School Connection does not end there.
 The Foundation then provides the opportunity for teachers who attended the current year’s IDEA Expo to apply for an Adapter grant in an effort to replicate a program in their own classrooms or schools.
-Potential Adapters may apply for up to $400 (Classroom) or $800 (School) to purchase classroom materials needed to implement a specific program.
+Potential Adapters may apply for up to $500 (Classroom) or $1,000 (School) to purchase classroom materials needed to implement a specific program.
 Through the years, the T2T/S2S alumni have inspired teachers to expand their “toolbox” of ideas engaging more students and increasing student achievement.
-The resulting professional peer-to-peer support and comradery is empowering.
+The resulting professional peer-to-peer support and comradery is empowering!

 Sponsor a Classroom Grant Today